What is accessibility and inclusion?

 ‘Access’ or ‘accessibility’ allows people to take part in the community without barriers.
-For people with disability, accessibility means they can enter and use facilities in the same way as people without disability.
-This includes places like:
+For people with disability, accessibility means entering and using facilities in the same way as people without disability.
+These places include:

 - shopping centres

 Every day we hear from people with disability, their families and carers.
-They tell us about the barriers they face.
+They tell us of the barriers they face, including: